syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 {
 	//Finds the first occurrence of a particular text in the PowerPoint presentation ITextSelection textSelection = pptxDoc.Find("product", false, false);
-	//Gets the found text as single text part
+	//Gets the found text as a single text part
 	ITextPart textPart = textSelection.GetAsOneTextPart();
-	//Replace the text
+	//Replaces the text
 	textPart.Text = "Service";
 	//Saves the Presentation
 	pptxDoc.Save("Output.pptx");